Link to: SMART Infrastructure Goals

-At CARTEEH we have embarked on the Healthy People Through Smart Infrastructure initiative to identify these change opportunities and leverage the considerable strengths and talents of our consortium members to build on our previous research efforts – all in the service of enhancing health.
-Healthy People Through Smart Infrastructure is a framework to help navigate these challenging issues in a consistent and comprehensive manner.
-This framework was developed to guide practitioners and policy makers through the complex intersections between transportation and health to make the most healthful decisions for people and for the planet.
+At CARTEEH, we have embarked on the Healthy People Through SMART Infrastructure initiative to identify these change opportunities and leverage the considerable strengths and talents of our consortium members to build on our previous research efforts – all in the service of enhancing health.
+Healthy People Through SMART Infrastructure takes a holistic approach to examine the complex relationship between transportation infrastructure and public health.
+As part of this initiative, we developed the Health Equity Framework to help navigate these challenging issues in a consistent and comprehensive manner.
+This framework was developed to guide practitioners and policy makers through the intersections between transportation and health to make the most healthful decisions for people and for the planet.

-These principles characterize tomorrow’s transportation systems, describing the challenges, opportunities and functions of the fast-approaching future.
-These principles should be considered our core mission’s new goals in developing, delivering, and maintaining transportation infrastructure.
+As part of the Healthy People Through SMART Infrastructure initiative, we devised a set of principles to drive infrastructure development decisions.
+These principles characterize tomorrow’s transportation systems, describing the challenges, opportunities and functions of the fast-approaching future and should be considered our core mission’s new goals in developing, delivering, and maintaining transportation infrastructure.

 - Accessible – ease of reaching destinations, activities, and people, that is affordable options and includes disadvantaged population groups